 Editor: Luis Velasco-Pufleau

-I am a musicologist and sound artist.
-My work critically reflects on the relationship between sound, politics and violence in contemporary societies.
-In particular, I am interested in exploring the political dimension of musical practices, human voices and aural memories.
-I am currently a SNSF Spark researcher at the University of Bern (Walter Benjamin Kolleg / Institute of Musicology).
-As a researcher and sound artist, I am interested in exploring innovative forms of writing at the crossroads of artistic creation and research in the humanities and social sciences.
-After completing my PhD in Music and musicology at Sorbonne University in 2011, I have conducted postdoctoral research at the EHESS (Paris), University of Salzburg, University of Oxford and University of Fribourg.
-Since 2020, I have been a member of the UNESCO Roster for Culture in Emergencies (UNESCO Rapid Response Mechanism for Culture in Emergencies).
+I am a Marie Skłodowska-Curie Global Fellow at the Institute of Musicology and Walter Benjamin Kolleg at the University of Bern, and at the Schulich School of Music at McGill University.
+My research project ONTOMUSIC focuses on the relationship between music, ethics and politics in the twentieth and twenty-first centuries.
+I am also interested in examining the political dimension of aural memories and wartime sonic environments.
+As a researcher, composer and musician, I explore innovative forms of writing at the crossroads of artistic creation and research in the humanities and social sciences.
+I am an affiliate professor at the Université de Montréal and have taught in the music departments at McGill University, Bordeaux Montaigne University and University of Salzburg.
+After completing my PhD in Music and musicology at Sorbonne University in 2011, I have conducted postdoctoral research at the EHESS (Paris), University of Salzburg and University of Bern.
+In addition, I have been visiting fellow at the University of Oxford and Ircam (Paris).
+I am an elected member of the Swiss Young Academy (SYA) and a member of the UNESCO Roster for Culture in Emergencies (UNESCO Rapid Response Mechanism for Culture in Emergencies).

 – Music in the twentieth and twenty-first centuries